gigascience/gigadb-website/docs/sop/PROVISIONING_PRODUCTION.md

 by potential fallouts from deployment of that particular change.

 That's why the next couple of sections that cover provisioning of live production environment for each Upstream projects won't cover the deployment from Gitlab part.
-For that, you will need to check the "Deploying releases" section of `docs/sop/DEPLOYING_TO_PRODUCTION.md` to figure out which protocol to apply for the deployment part.
+Instead, we have an additional section call "Deployment to a specific live environment" which will need to be used in conjunction with the "Deploying releases" section of `docs/sop/DEPLOYING_TO_PRODUCTION.md` to figure out which protocol to apply that section with.

 If the release includes changes to the infrastructure, then provisioning should be performed again, starting on the Hot Stand-by infrastructure.